- Coach / Players

 Glen-Ed Soccer Tryouts Sessions Information

-Supplemental Tryout Information – Some Teams Still Have Openings
+Supplemental Tryout Information – A Few Teams Still Have Openings

 EVERYONE MUST PRE-REGISTER.